wilddeer/blog/_drafts/nintendo-dsi.md

 | *[HTML5 Test](http://html5test.com/)* | 94/500 |
 | *[CSS3 Test](http://css3test.com/)* | Failed to run |

 Nintendo DSi is a portable gaming console with two screens.
-Bottom screen is a resistive touch screen, top screen doesn't have touch.
-Console's UI and touchscreen quality assumes that you use it with a stylus.
+Bottom screen is a resistive touchscreen, the top one isn't.
+Console's UI and touchscreen qualities assume that you use it with a stylus.

 It's pretty underpowered, with a 133 MHz processor and just 16 Mb of RAM.
 Internet connection is done via WiFi.
 Console's browser is based on Opera (not Opera Mini, i.&nbsp;e. it doesn't proxy it's traffic through Opera's serverside thingy).

 There are two ways the browser can display a page.
 The first is for regular, not mobile-optimized sites.
-One of the screens is used to display a whole zoomed-out page, the other shows zoomed-in highlighted area:
+One of the screens is used to display a whole zoomed-out page, the other shows a zoomed-in highlighted area:

 {% include pic.htm src='browser1.jpg' a="Regular mode for non-mobile sites" %}

-You can swap the functions of the screens and drag the selection rectangle on the bottom screen:
+You can swap the screen functions and drag the selection rectangle on the bottom screen:

 {% include pic.htm src='browser2.jpg' a="Regular mode with swapped screen functions" %}

-The second mode is for mobile-optimized sites.
+The second mode is for mobile-optimized websites.
 It uses the top screen as an extension of the bottom one.
-The page starts on the bottom screen, the top screen is blank and it fills up while you scroll:
+The page starts on the bottom screen, the top screen starts blank and it fills up as you scroll:

 {% include pic.htm src='browser3.jpg' a='Mobile-optimized mode' %}